 - Avoid using generic URL shorteners such as bit.ly and tinyurl.
 The carriers have increased blocking of messages containing these types of URLs because they are heavily used by spammers for phishing and sending fraudulent links.

-- If you want to shorten your URL, many of those same services allow you to create a custom (or branded) link that is unique to your organization.
-These custom shortened URLs are allowed and will not cause message delivery issues.
+- If you want to shorten your URL, many of those same services allow you to create a branded link that is unique to your organization.
+These branded URLs are allowed and should not cause message delivery issues.
 We at Text-em-All do not create custom or branded links as part of our service.